 Despite being one of the best-kept secrets around, the Central Vermont Chamber Music Festival gets better and better.

-Closing its 19th season at Chandler Music Hall on Saturday, the veteran festival players offered up a richly rewarding performance of Schumann's E-flat Major Piano Quartet, Opus 47.
+Closing its 19th season at Chandler Center for the Arts on Saturday, the veteran festival players offered up a richly rewarding performance of Schumann's E-flat Major Piano Quartet, Opus 47.
 Pianist Jeewon Park, violinist Adela Peña, violist David Cerutti and cellist Peter Sanders, the festival's artistic director, played with passion as well as restraint, delivering the work's excitement and its grandeur.

 The slow movement, Andante cantabile, in particular sang, with all three players giving it an overt expressiveness.
 The strings' singing lines were built upon Park's sensitive but powerful structure.
 And the finale was bold, lyrical and exciting.

 This festival is, for some of its players, summer respite from orchestra playing.
 All are veteran players and most over 30, giving their performances a depth that can come only with age and experience.